California Dream Act Application

 The California Dream Act allows undocumented and nonresident documented students who meet AB 540 requirements to apply for and receive several types of financial aid including:

-- Board of Governors Fee Waivers to waive enrollment fees (http://www.losrios.edu/lrc/bog_steps.php)
+- California College Promise Grant (formerly Board of Governors or BOG Fee Waiver) waives enrollment fees (http://www.losrios.edu/lrc/bog_steps.php)

 - Cal Grant (http://www.csac.ca.gov/doc.asp?id=48) Note: Dream Act Application and GPA Verification must be submitted by March 2